WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/gemini-enterprise/README.md

 This blueprint deploys a secure and compliant environment for hosting Gemini Enterprise on Google Cloud Platform, specifically tailored for FedRAMP High requirements.
 It leverages Vertex AI Search and Discovery Engine.
 The deployment is divided into two main Terraform stages (`gemini-stage-0` and `gemini-stage-1`) and interacts with the `gem4gov` CLI tool.

+**This blueprint supports both EXTERNAL and INTERNAL load balancer deployments, configurable via the `deployment_type` variable in `gemini-stage-0/terraform.tfvars` and `gemini-stage-1/terraform.tfvars`.**

+**For an internal-only deployment (no external load balancer), please refer to more details within [internaldeployment.md](./internaldeployment.md).**

 ## Overall Goal

 The primary goal is to provide a turnkey solution for setting up Gemini Enterprise, enabling government customers and other regulated entities to utilize its AI-powered search and assistant capabilities while adhering to strict security and compliance mandates.